Ordinary tax-free cash protection

 - no scheme funds have been used to buy an annuity or scheme pension

-The full trivial lump sum will be subject to basic rate tax.
+The trivial lump sum will be subject to the member's marginal rate of tax.
 Payment of the trivial lump sum is not classed as a benefit crystallisation event.